 - 1. The ability of the eligible provider to meet the workforce needs identified for the population in the area.
 Emphasis will be given to the provider's ability to provide targeted service to individuals with barriers to employment-including low literacy skills and an English language barrier. - 2.
 The eligible provider's ability to provide service to individuals with a (physical or learning) disability. - 3.
 The eligible provider's demonstrated effectiveness in providing training and instruction, including its ability to meet required levels of performance. - 4.
-The eligible provider's alignment with the WIOA Local Plan. - 5.
-The depth, intensity, and rigor of the programs and activities offered by the eligible provider.
+The eligible provider's alignment with the WIOA Local Plan.

+- 5. The depth, intensity, and rigor of the programs and activities offered by the eligible provider.
 Attention will be given to the extent to which the eligible provider incorporates stringent research in the grant proposal submission and the development of the program itself. - 6.
 The extent to which the eligible provider's program is based on intense research and best practices. - 7.
 The extent to which the eligible provider demonstrates the effective use of technology for instruction, to include distance education, toward students' improved performance. - 8.
 The eligible provider's demonstrated integration of contextualized instruction, to blend various skills, and preparation for transition to post-secondary education or entry into the workplace.
 Attention will be given to activities that promote and lead to economic self-sufficiency, and the ability to exercise the full rights of citizenship. - 9.
 The qualifications and expertise of the eligible provider's instructors, counselors, and administrative staff.
-The eligible provider must also demonstrate its ability and intent to provide high quality professional development to instructors and staff, toward the improvement of student performance.

-- 10. The eligible provider's collaboration with other available education, training, and social service resources in the community.
+The eligible provider must also demonstrate its ability and intent to provide high quality professional development to instructors and staff, toward the improvement of student performance. - 10.
+The eligible provider's collaboration with other available education, training, and social service resources in the community.
 Particularly, the eligible provider should have or establish significant partnerships with public schools, post-secondary institutions, industry/business partners, and workforce boards. - 11.
 The flexibility of program scheduling offered by the eligible provider, including coordination (when available) with Federal, State, and local support services such as childcare, transportation, and mental health services. - 12.
 The eligible provider's information management system; the expectation will be that the eligible provider will use the state-administered designated Adult Education System for Accountability and Performance for all grant related data collection and reporting. - b.
 Identify local board criteria for awarding grants for youth activities.

-The Local Workforce Development Area will select providers for WIOA youth services through a Request for Providers (RFP) process.
-The RFP will award youth program funds to established potential youth providers with the organizational history to meet expected youth performance measures.
+The State will establish policy requiring Local Workforce Development Areas to submit RFP's for WIOA youth activities for review before being issued by the local area.
+The RFP's will be required to award youth program funds to established potential youth providers with the organizational history to meet expected youth performance measures.